Waldgeist stuns history-chasing Enable to win Arc

 "(I thought he would win) when he passed Enable.
 The Arc is always a big race because you have a combination of the best mares, best colts.
 It's a great race."

 It was a first win in the race for French jockey Pierre-Charles Boudot.

 Sottsass finished third for 27-year-old rider Cristian Demuro and trainer Jean-Claude Rouget at 8-1.

-It was only the second defeat from 15 races for Enable, but Gosden would not say whether the five-year-old mare would run again, insisting the decision would be made by owner, Saudi prince Khalid Abdullah.
+It was only the second defeat from 15 races for Enable, but Gosden would not say whether the five-year-old mare would run again, insisting the decision would be made by owner Khalid bin Abdullah.

-Enable, the 2017 and 2018 winner who went off at 4/6, was guided into a strong position by Dettori and sent for home, but could not hold off Waldgeist on soft ground at the end of the mile-and-a-half distance.
+Enable, who went off at 8/13, was guided into a strong position by Dettori and sent for home, but could not hold off Waldgeist on soft ground at the end of the mile-and-a-half distance.

 "She ran an absolutely brilliant race.
 Waldgeist came late and strong after they went a good pace," said the 68-year-old Gosden, who was bidding for a fourth victory in five years.